dtaht/blog-cerowrt/content/post/selective_unprotect.md

 the 802.11b mac layer was
 enough to get a packet loss percentage of 1-3% and once we added [wondershaper](http://www.bufferbloat.net/projects/cerowrt/wiki/Wondershaper_Must_Die) into the mix, everything was fine.
-No [bufferbloat](/tags/bufferbloat) back then, at least, none that mattered.
+While there *was* [bufferbloat](/tags/bufferbloat) back then, at least, queues were much smaller - 4 packets in the driver, 100 in the txqueue.
 We improved web things by using a squid cache on the other side of the wifi link, also.
-The short RTTs made TCP recover nicely... and since 1998 and the rise of CDNs, many important TCP RTT sites are now down in the 10-20ms range, today.
+The short RTTs made TCP recover nicely... and since 1998 and the rise of CDNs, many important TCP based sites now have RTTs down in the 10-30ms range, today.
 And - I wish [mosh](http://mosh.mit.edu) had existed then and more people built on the ideas in it for things like RDP and X11.

 Lastly...
-I never expected wifi device driver writers to up the retries to 10 (ath9k), or to infinity!
+I never expected wifi device driver writers to up the retries to a fixed size of 10 (ath9k), or to infinity!

 In the
 [first ever fq_codel implementation for wifi](/post/fq_codel_on_ath10k), I